-- The tempo is shown on the display as a numerical value (= 40 to 300). - When the TEMPO/PROGRAM indicator is lit, the TEMPO/PROGRAM cannot be used to adjust the tempo. - To adjust the tempo during playback, refer to page 80.
+- When the TEMPO/PROGRAM indicator is lit, the TEMPO/PROGRAM dial cannot be used to adjust the tempo. - To adjust the tempo during playback, refer to page 86.

 ■ TAP TEMPO

 You can set the tempo of the rhythm by tapping this button few times with your finger at the tempo you wish to play.